KatherLab/LLMAIx/README.md

 ## Additional Notes

 > [!NOTE]
 > An active internet connection is currently required.
-This is because some javascript and CSS libraries are taken directly from CDNs.
+This is because some javascript and CSS libraries are loaded directly from CDNs.
 To change that please download them and replace the respective occurrences in the html files.

 ## Contributions